easytarget/pyPWMd/README.md

 ## A Python based approach to providing Userland control of PWM timers in linux.

-**pyPWMd** is a tool that can run a daemon process as root, which controlls the timers via the `/sys/class/pwm` tree and provides a simple socket based interface to the timers.
+**pyPWMd** is a tool that can run a daemon process as root, which controls the timers via the `/sys/class/pwm` tree and provides a simple socket based interface to the timers.

 It also provides two clients for the daemon; a commandline interface and a python class.